 The drinking water standard for arsenic is 10 ppb.
-The SFCU's water supply met this standard throughout 2016 (please see Table 1, pages 4&5, of this document for the levels of arsenic measured in 2014-2016-varying locations).
-Arsenic occurs naturally in the earth's rock Microbial contaminants, such as viruses and bacteria that crust.
+The SFCU's water supply met this standard throughout 2017 (please see Table 1, pages 4&5, of this document for the levels of arsenic measured in 2017-varying locations).
+Arsenic occurs naturally in the earth's rock crust.
 When arsenic-containing rocks, minerals, and soil erode, they release arsenic into ground water.
 While our drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 The EPA standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.